 We may not know where “jitney” comes from, but we do know a lot about its life after the word first showed up in late 19th-century American English.

-The earliest written example of “jitney” in Green’s Dictionary of Slang is from the Dec.
+The earliest known example of “jitney,” according to Green’s Dictionary of Slang, appeared in the Dec.
 16, 1899, issue of the Morning Herald in Lexington, KY:

 “ ‘Can’t spare de change.
 Me granmaw died in Sout’ Afriky an’ I need dis to float me over ter de fun’ral.’
 ‘Quit yer kiddin’ an’ let me have a jitney.’ ”

 The word “jitney” here (it’s sometimes spelled “gitney”) meant either five cents or a nickel, the fare to ride minibuses at the time, according to slang dictionaries.